Hidden Battles

 What Can Agencies Do to Help?

+Domestic abuse agencies should work to better understand the specific barriers faced by military families.
+We encourage agencies to consult with local military-serving institutions to identify voids in domestic abuse services.
 Additionally, military serving agencies can help you better understand the perspectives and needs of active-duty and veteran clients, which could add valuable insight into your programming approach for supporting survivors of domestic abuse with military backgrounds.

-We can have a larger impact on military family health by ensuring service members are represented in your local domestic violence task force or council, creating memorandum of understandings (MOUs) between military and non-military support agencies, as well as investing in evidence-based psychoeducation that is relevant to the experiences military families face.
+By creating coordinated community response teams, agencies can more efficiently cross-train staff to be prepared to respond to military family crises.
+By ensuring service members are represented in your local domestic violence task force or council, creating memorandum of understandings (MOUs) between military and non-military support agencies, and investing in evidence-based psychoeducation that is relevant to the experiences military families face, we can have a more positive impact on military family health.

 If you are a U.S. military member, or the spouse/partner of a member, and believe you are experiencing domestic abuse, Call KCWS to create a safety-plan with us today.